Cpymadtools

 • madx (cpymad.madx.Madx) -- an instanciated Madx object.
 Positional only.

-• ir (int) -- which interaction region to get the TWISS for.
+• ir (int) -- The interaction region to get the TWISS for.

-• columns (Sequence[str]) -- the variables to be returned, as columns in the DataFrame.
+• columns (Sequence[str]) -- The variables to be returned, as columns in the DataFrame.
+Defaults to the DEFAULT_TWISS_COLUMNS constant.

-• **kwargs -- Any keyword argument that can be given to the MAD-X TWISS command, such as chrom, ripken, centre; or starting coordinates with betx, bety etc.
+• **kwargs -- Any keyword argument that can be given to the MAD-X TWISS command, such as chrom, ripken, centre; or starting coordinates for optics functions such as betx, bety etc.

 Example